 Fashion Designers — Expressing youth voice through fashion can empower young people to move appearances beyond expectations and towards their beliefs.
 Youth fashion designers can change the world in subtle or explicit ways, challenging everyone to see beyond what they anticipate towards the future.

-Tools Needed for Youth Engagement through Design
+Needs for Youth Engagement in Design

 Education — Young people can become specialists before they design the programs, activities, places and other things that affect them most directly.
 Opportunities to build their perspectives, share their knowledge and launch their action are vital.